-In the absence of relevant interaction data or sufficient mechanistic understanding, an unambiguous projection of interactions between p,p'-DDE and hexachlorobenzene cannot be made.
+In the absence of pertinent data on possible mode of joint actions or sufficient mechanistic understanding, an unambiguous projection of interactions between p,p'-DDE and hexachlorobenzene cannot be made.
 Future studies designed to examine possible interactions of hexachlorobenzene and p,p'-DDE in affecting neurological, developmental, hepatic, immunological, or cancer endpoints following oral exposure may help to determine if interactions occur.